duritong/trocla/README.md

 Valid global options are:

-* length: int - Define any lenght that a newly created password should have
+* length: int - Define any lenght that a newly created password should have.
+Default: 12 - or whatever you define in your global settings.
 * charset: (default|alphanumeric|shellsafe) - Which set of chars should be used for a random password?
-Default: default
+Default: default - or whatever you define in your global settings.

+Example:

+    trocla create some_shellsafe_password plain 'charset: shellsafe'
+    trocla create another_alphanumeric_20_char_password plain "charset: alphanumeric
+    length: 20"

 ### get